 pedagogical assessment

-This lab activity was designed to introduce undergraduate students with fundamental concepts related to nanomaterials, synthesis, and properties.
-By conducting the experiments, students could compare properties of materials at the macro and nano scale.
-The students understand basic characteristics of nanomaterials, which are, electrostatic stabilization of colloid solutions, aggregation of nanoparticles, optical properties, and surface plasmon resonance of metal nanoparticles, electric double layer of electro statistically stabilized nanoparticles, and zeta potential.
+This lab activity was designed to introduce undergraduate students to fundamental concepts related to nanomaterials, synthesis, and properties.
+By conducting the experiments, students could compare the properties of materials at the macro- and nano scale.
+The students had a basic understanding of nanomaterials, that is, electrostatic stabilization of colloid solutions, aggregation of nanoparticles, optical properties, surface plasmon resonance of metal nanoparticles, electric double layers of electrostatically stabilized nanoparticles, and zeta potential.

-The duration of the lab activity is 4 hours.
-The first hour is theoretical, a dialogue between the lecturer and the students about nanomaterials, basic concepts, and aspects.
-In the second hour, the students prepare the different solutions as reported in the experimental procedure, applied the reduction reaction of silver ions by copper metal to yield grey-black precipitate of silver, and reduction of silver ions by tri-sodium citrate and the formation of yellow green solution of silver nanoparticles.
-In the last two hours, the students analyzed the as prepared silver colloidal suspension by UV-Visible absorption, zeta potential and particle size measurements.
-Then they followed on the aggregation process of it and analyzed the process of visual colored aggregation of silver nanoparticles.
+The duration of the lab activity is four hours.
+The first hour is theoretical, consisting of a dialogue between the lecturer and the students on the basic concepts and aspects of nanomaterials.
+In the second hour, the students prepared the different solutions as reported in the experimental procedure, applied the reduction reaction of silver ions by copper metal to yield a grey-black precipitate of silver, and observed the reduction of silver ions by tri-sodium citrate and the formation of yellow-green solution of silver nanoparticles.
+In the last two hours, the students analyzed the as-prepared silver colloidal suspension by UV-Visible absorption, zeta potential, and particle size measurements.
+Next, they monitored the aggregation process and analyzed the process of visual color aggregation of the silver nanoparticles.

 Student Learning Objectives

-As a result of this lab activity, the students learn:
+As a result of this lab activity, students learn:

 Oxidation reduction reaction between silver ions and copper metal

-Synthesis of silver nanoparticles solution by reduction method
+Synthesis of silver nanoparticle solution by reduction method

 Electrostatic stabilization of metal nanoparticles